The Ultimate Guide to Lupus: Natural Remedies for Lupus

 Omega 3 - the omega 3 long chain fatty essential acids also help to reduce inflammation.
 You will find them in fish oils and flax seed oil.
 Flaxseed oil is a good supplement for lupus as it supports the skin.

-Sun - try to stay of strong sun as this definitely causes flare ups.
+Sun - try to stay out of strong sun as this definitely causes flare ups.

 Diet - avoid food with high salt content and increase your intake of fruit and vegetables.
 Fruit, nuts, soya and juice for breakfast is a good start to the day for all lupus sufferers.
 Wholegrain bread is good as well, and don't forget your lentils, beans and alternative grains such as buckwheat.